This course covers 3 specific topic areas:

 Secure Programming Techniques discusses the threats that worms and hackers present to software and the programming techniques that developers can use to defend against software vulnerabilities such as buffer overflows, SQL injection, and off-line dictionary attacks.
 The module also covers common mistakes made in using cryptographic libraries and how they can be avoided.

-- Computer Security Principles
+- Computer Security Design and Principles

 - Introduction to Cryptography